TrentonZero/trentonzero.github.io/_posts/2020-05-10-things-every-engineer-should-know.md

 58. What Turing Completeness proves
 59. What it doesn't prove
 60. Dependency injection
-61. The two general's problem
+61. The two generals problem
 62. How much latency feels instantaneous
 63. how much latency feels fast
 64. slow